Lcbx/BytecodeLang/README.md

 ## What is this ?

-This is a bytecode-based interpreted language that i have worked on and off since mid-2018.
+This is a language that i have worked on and off since mid-2018.
 It is made of a stack-based VM in c++ and a compiler in python.
 Right now the interpreter and compiler are at the "fancy calculator" stage.

-*note :*  to ensure that the bytecode is guaranteed to match between the compiler and interpreter, i use a script ([opcodes.py](https://github.com/Lcbx/BytecodeLang/blob/master/compiler/opcodes.py)) that generates a c++ header file ([opcodes.h](https://github.com/Lcbx/BytecodeLang/blob/master/vm/opcodes.h)) from the compiler definitions.
+*note :*  to ensure that the bytecodes match between the compiler and interpreter, i use a script ([opcodes.py](https://github.com/Lcbx/BytecodeLang/blob/master/compiler/opcodes.py)) that generates a c++ header file ([opcodes.h](https://github.com/Lcbx/BytecodeLang/blob/master/vm/opcodes.h)) based on the compiler definitions.

 ## Where is it going ?

-The eventual goal is to make a class-based, duck-typed, heavily python-inspired language (syntactically meaningfull indentation, native lists and dicts, range-based for) with manual memory management.
+The eventual goal is to make a class-based, duck-typed, heavily python-inspired language (syntactically meaningfull indentation, native lists and dictionnaries, range-based for) with manual memory management.
 It would be similar in principle and implementation but hopefully simpler and less verbose than [munificient's wren](https://github.com/wren-lang/wren) (i really hate braces).

 Ex:
 ``` CoffeeScript